Common questions about pool & hot tub ionizers

 Price wise, ClearBlue is right in the middle – not too cheap and not expensive compared to less popular ionizers.
 Our aim is to provide the right value vs. a salt water pool or traditional chlorine pool.

 ClearBlue is the only ionizer registered with CSA, UL, EPA and Health Canada and has been on the market since 2004.

 How long do the mineral cells last?

-The rule of thumb is that the ClearBlue mineral cells will last one to three seasons in a pool or one to three years in a hot tub or spa.
+The rule of thumb is that the ClearBlue mineral cells will last six to twelve months in a pool or one to three years in a hot tub or spa.

 The biggest factor is how big your pool is.
 A larger pool will require more minerals, so the electrodes will wear down quicker.

 Another factor is how much sun you get.
 The more sun you get, the more algae wants to grow, so the more minerals will be needed.

 The first cell will go quicker because the minerals need to ramp up in the water.
 This is especially true in larger pools.
 Once the minerals have built up, they are very stable, even over the winter.
 So subsequent cells will last longer.

 Are mineral pools 100% chlorine free?